Kipp-irl/somo-sms-learning/README.md

 ## The Problem: Displaced Learning Lifeline

-**82 million people** are forcibly displaced worldwide.
+**Millions of people** are forcibly displaced worldwide.
 In East Africa alone, millions of school-age children face:

 - **No internet access** — Refugee camps and rural displacement areas have minimal connectivity
 - **Interrupted schooling** — Children miss months or years of education during displacement